 It is important to know that you can decide what information you choose to share with us.
 Even if you have told us identifying information, it does not mean we will automatically tell someone else.

 If we determine that we do need tell someone else these are of some of the things that might happen:

 If you do not share your details with us, we are unable to contact you other than via the phone number you called us on.
 This number is not automatically visible to us, but if our concern met our safeguarding threshold, then we could access it from our system, where it is stored for a limited time.
 If you chose to call us from a withheld number, we would not be able to use this number, pass it on or call you back.

 We take your confidentiality very seriously and will only consider speaking to someone else if we are really worried about what you have told us.

-By calling our loss and grief line, the only data we have will be your phone number, and we will only store this electronically for a short period of time.
+Our system stores this data electronically for a short period of time.
 After this it will automatically be erased.

-By using our loss and grief online chat group facility, we will have an electronic record of the chat which will be stored and deleted in line with GDPR.
+By using our online chat group facility, we will have an electronic record of the chat which will be stored and deleted in line with GDPR.
 Will we not have access to your IP address.

 At the end of the call or online chat, your Support Worker is asked to log some details about you.

 The data we collect includes the nature of the call/online chat, if there has been a safeguarding incident or any signposting that the Support Worker does.
 Collecting this information helps us to improve our services.

 There are several potential outcomes if you are a staff member contacting us for support: